bazelbuild/rules_scala/README.md

 # loads other rules Rules Scala depends on
 rules_scala_setup()

-# loads Maven deps like Scala compiler and standard libs, on production projects you should consider
+# Loads Maven deps like Scala compiler and standard libs.
+On production projects you should consider
 # defining a custom deps toolchains to use your project libs instead
 rules_scala_toolchain_deps_repositories(fetch_sources = True)